-Fertility varies from man to man, and age is not a good predictor of male fertility.
-Prostate function is not closely related to fertility, and a man can father children even if his prostate gland has been removed.
+Fertility varies from man to man.
+Age does not predict male fertility.
+Prostate function does not affect fertility.
+A man can father children, even if his prostate gland has been removed.
 Some fairly old men can (and do) father children.

 The volume of fluid ejaculated usually remains the same, but there are fewer living sperm in the fluid.

-Decreases in the sex drive (libido) may occur in some men.
+Some men may have a lower sex drive (libido).
 Sexual responses may become slower and less intense.
-This may be related to decreased testosterone level, but it may also result from psychological or social changes related to aging (such as the lack of a willing partner), illness, chronic conditions, or medications.
+This may be related to decreased testosterone level.
+It may also result from psychological or social changes due to aging (such as the lack of a willing partner), illness, chronic conditions, or medications.

 Aging by itself does not prevent a man from being able to enjoy sexual relationships.

 Erectile dysfunction (ED) may be a concern for aging men.
-It is normal for erections to occur less frequently than when a man was younger, and aging men often have less ability to experience repeated ejaculation.
-However, ED is most often the result of a medical or psychological problem rather than simple aging, and 90% of ED is believed to be of medical rather than psychological origin.
+It is normal for erections to occur less often than when a man was younger.
+Aging men are often less able to have repeated ejaculations.

-Medications (especially those used to treat hypertension and certain other conditions) can cause some men to be unable to develop or maintain enough of an erection for intercourse.
-Disorders such as diabetes can also cause ED.
+Medicines (especially those used to treat hypertension and certain other conditions) can prevent a man from getting or keeping enough of an erection for intercourse.
+Disorders, such as diabetes, can also cause ED.

-Erectile dysfunction that is caused by medications or illness is often successfully treated.
+Erectile dysfunction that is caused by medicines or illness is often successfully treated.
 Talk to your primary health care provider or a urologist if you are concerned about this condition.

-Backup of urine into the kidneys (vesicoureteral reflux) may develop if the bladder is not fully drained.
+Urine may back up into the kidneys (vesicoureteral reflux) if the bladder is not fully drained.
 If this is not treated, it can eventually lead to kidney failure.

-Prostate cancer becomes more common as men age.
-It is one of the most frequent causes of cancer death in men.
+Prostate cancer becomes more likely as men age.
+It is one of the most common causes of cancer death in men.
 Bladder cancer also becomes more common with age.
 Testicular cancers are possible, but these occur more often in younger men.

 Many physical age-related changes, such as prostate enlargement or testicular atrophy, are not preventable.
-Getting treatment for health disorders (such as high blood pressure and diabetes) that lead to changes in urinary and sexual health may prevent later problems with urinary and sexual function.
+Getting treated for health disorders such as high blood pressure and diabetes may prevent problems with urinary and sexual function.

 Changes in sexual response are most often related to factors other than simple aging.
-Older men are more likely to have good sex if they have continued to have sexual activity during middle age.
+Older men are more likely to have good sex if they continue to be sexually active during middle age.